Medic1111/HANDS-ONLY/README.md

 - App that encourages people to provide hands-only CPR in case of cardiac-arrest emergencies

-# TECH/TOOLS
+### TECH/TOOLS

+1. FRONTEND:

-[FRONTEND]: React with CRA with state management via useContext hook
+- React with CRA with state management via useContext hook

+2. BACKEND:

-[BACKEND]: NodeJS, Express, MongoDB-Atlas
+- NodeJS, Express, MongoDB-Atlas

+3. SUBSCRIPTION:

-[SUBSCRIPTION]: MailChimp API
+- MailChimp API

-# STEPS
+### STEPS

-[1]: Download the doc and run npm install to install all the dependencies
+1. Download the doc and run `npm install` to install all the dependencies
-[2]: Use node server/index.js to run the server/ alternatively use nodemon
+2. Use `node server/index.js` to run the server/ alternatively use nodemon
-[3]: On a different terminal, cd client and run npm start
+3. On a different terminal, `cd client` and run `npm start`

-# TESTING
+### TESTING

-ANSWERS:
+- ANSWERS:
   c-b-c-a-c-a-b-c-a

-# THE IDEA
+## THE IDEA

-[GOOD_SAM_FEAR]
+#### GOOD SAM FEAR

-- It turns out that an impressive amount of people refrain from providing CPR in case of emergencies out of fear to do the wrong thing.
+It turns out that an impressive amount of people refrain from providing CPR in case of emergencies out of fear to do the wrong thing.

-- Associations such as American Heart Association and Red Cross consistently put effort towards educating good-sams and simplifying guidelines in order to help resolve this issue
+Associations such as American Heart Association and Red Cross consistently put effort towards educating good-sams and simplifying guidelines in order to help resolve this issue

-[THE_SOLUTION]
+#### THE SOLUTION

-- This is an app that provides 9 quiz explanation and questions detailing the steps needed in order to help in case of cardiac arrest
+This is an app that provides 9 quiz explanation and questions detailing the steps needed in order to help in case of cardiac arrest

-- These are current guidelines available from The Red Cross.
+These are current guidelines available from The Red Cross.

-- At the end of the quiz, the learner has the opportunity to sign up for newsletter to stay updated
+At the end of the quiz, the learner has the opportunity to sign up for newsletter to stay updated

-# THE APPROACH
+#### THE APPROACH

 - The user is met with with a simple CTA page